developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***Static (Manual)***- an IP Address for the Ethernet adapter is assigned based on the values contained in the Managed Configurations **Ethernet Configuration - IP Address**, **Ethernet Configuration - Gateway Address**, **Ethernet Configuration - Network Mask**, **Ethernet Configuration - Primary DNS**, and **Ethernet Configuration - Secondary DNS**, which MUST also be specified to supply the required values.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### IP Address
 Used to manually configure the IP Address to be assigned to the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Gateway Address
 Used to manually configure the Gateway Address to be assigned to the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Network Mask
 Used to manually configure the Network Mask to be assigned to the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Primary DNS
 Used to manually configure the Primary DNS Server Address to be assigned to the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Secondary DNS
 Used to manually configure the Secondary DNS Server Address to be assigned to the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 -----